ulises-jimenez07/coding_exercises/code_patterns.md

 ### Sliding Window (Flexible - Shortest)
 **When to use:** Shortest substring/subarray meeting condition (min window substring)

+**How it works:** Expand the window by moving right pointer until the condition is met.
+Once valid, try to shrink from the left to find the smallest valid window.
+Track the minimum valid window size.
+This approach ensures you find the optimal solution without checking every possible subarray.

 ```python
 def sliding_window_flexible_shortest(input):
     initialize window, ans